dankamongmen/notcurses/USAGE.md

 // future versions of Notcurses might enlarge this structure. ncstats* notcurses_stats_alloc(const struct notcurses* nc);

-// Acquire an atomic snapshot of the notcurses object's stats. void notcurses_stats(const struct notcurses* nc, ncstats* stats);
+// Acquire an atomic snapshot of the Notcurses object's stats. void notcurses_stats(const struct notcurses* nc, ncstats* stats);

 // Reset all cumulative stats (immediate ones, such as fbbytes, are not reset).